LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Experiments

 \subsection{Ablation Studies}

 \textbf{Impact of Residual LoRA Module Position.} In our proposed method, we apply the residual update $\mathbf{\Delta B}$ to the LoRA module $\mathbf{B}$.
-To investigate the effect of this choice, we conduct an ablation study by adding the residual update (represented as $\mathbf{\Delta A}$) to another LoRA module $\mathbf{A}$.
-This study is performed on the DomainNet dataset using ViT as the foundation model.
-As shown in \cref{tab: residual_position}, adding the residual update to LoRA module $\mathbf{B}$ achieves slightly better performance compared to adding it to $\mathbf{A}$.
-Additionally, it is worth noting that applying the residual update to $\mathbf{A}$ still outperforms baseline methods, as shown in \cref{tab:performance_feature}.
+To examine the impact of this choice, we conduct an ablation study by adding the residual update (denoted as $\mathbf{\Delta A}$) to the LoRA module $\mathbf{A}$ or applying the residual update to both LoRA modules, $\mathbf{A}$ and $\mathbf{B}$.
+This study is conducted on the DomainNet dataset using ViT as the foundation model.
+As shown in \cref{tab: residual_position}, adding the residual update to the LoRA module $\mathbf{B}$ achieves slightly better performance than the others.
+This finding aligns with the observation in~\cite{tian2025hydralora} that LoRA modules serve distinct functions, where $\mathbf{A}$ primarily captures general information and benefits from stability with averaged updates.

-\textbf{Impact of Regularization Weight $\lambda$.} In our proposed method, we optimize the objective in \cref{eq:optimization_problem} to address both server aggregation bias and client initialization drift.
+\textbf{Impact of Regularization Weight $\lambda$.} In our proposed method, we optimize the objective in \cref{eq:optimization_problem} to address both server aggregation bias and client initialization lag.
 Notably, we include a regularization term \( \lambda ||\mathbf{\Delta B}|| \) to balance the similarity measure with the correction term.
 Here, we conduct experiments to investigate the impact of the regularization weight $\lambda$ on model performance.
 As shown in \cref{fig:lambda}, varying $\lambda$ affects the performance of LoRA-FAIR, highlighting the importance of this parameter.
 Specifically, when $\lambda = 0$, LoRA-FAIR achieves its lowest performance.

-This occurs because, as shown in \cref{tab: cos}, while setting $\lambda = 0$ helps address server aggregation bias by approximating $(\mathbf{\bar{B}} + \mathbf{\Delta B}) \mathbf{\bar{A}}$ to $\mathbf{\Delta W}$, it reduces the similarity between $(\mathbf{\bar{B}} + \mathbf{\Delta B})$ and $\mathbf{\bar{B}}$, failing to mitigate client initialization drift.
+This occurs because, as shown in \cref{tab: cos}, while setting $\lambda = 0$ helps address server aggregation bias by approximating $(\mathbf{\bar{B}} + \mathbf{\Delta B}) \mathbf{\bar{A}}$ to $\mathbf{\Delta W}$, it reduces the similarity between $(\mathbf{\bar{B}} + \mathbf{\Delta B})$ and $\mathbf{\bar{B}}$, failing to mitigate client initialization lag.
 This result highlights the significant role of client initialization in influencing model performance.
 Additionally, with small regularization values (e.g., $\lambda = 0.01, 0.02$), performance remains stable.
 Thus, we recommend setting the regularization weight to a small positive value.
 In our experimental setup, we set the regularization weight to 0.01.

 \textbf{Impact of LoRA Rank.} In this subsection, we investigate the impact of different LoRA ranks by conducting experiments with ranks set to \{4, 8, 16, 32\}.
 Notably, FLoRA fails to converge when the rank is 32, highlighting the limitations of its approach, which involves direct updates to the pre-trained model.
 We observe that increasing the LoRA rank does not necessarily lead to better final performance, consistent with findings from previous studies \cite{cho2023heterogeneous}.
 Additionally, the results in \cref{fig:rank1} demonstrate that our proposed method consistently outperforms baselines across all rank settings, validating its effectiveness.